beaumccartney/CPSC351/mt2-info-sheet.typ

 *_unrecognizable_* language $hat(L)$ is *_many-one reducible_* to $L$, then
 conclude by the third fact above that $L$ must also be unrecognizable.

-// === Decision Problems
+=== Decision Problems

-//
-// A *_decision problem_* is a computational problem that asks a question with a
-// "Yes/No" (think boolean) answer.
-An *_instance_* is an input to a decision
+A *_decision problem_* is a computational problem that asks a question with a "Yes/No" (think boolean) answer.
+An *_instance_* is an input to a decision problem.

-// problem.
-//
-// When an _alphabet_ $Sigma$ and an _encoding_ (a mapping of instances to strings in #Sigstar) is chosen, _three languages_ are associated with the problem:
+When an _alphabet_ $Sigma$ and an _encoding_ (a mapping of instances to strings in #Sigstar) is chosen, _three languages_ are associated with the problem:
-// - _Language of Instances:_ the set of strings in #Sigstar that are valid encodings of an instance of the problem.
+- _Language of Instances:_ the set of strings in #Sigstar that are valid encodings of an instance of the problem.
 Partitioned by lang Yes-Insances and lang No-Instances
-// - _Language of Yes-Instances:_ the subset of lang Instances for which the answer to the decision problem is "Yes"
+- _Language of Yes-Instances:_ the subset of lang Instances for which the answer to the decision problem is "Yes"
-// - _Language of No-Instances:_ the subset of lang Instances for which the answer to the decision problem is "No"
+- _Language of No-Instances:_ the subset of lang Instances for which the answer to the decision problem is "No"

-//
-// The "usual situation" for this class:
+The "usual situation" for this class:
-// - every instance of the decision problem is encoded by some string in #Sigstar, and every encoding encodes *_exactly one instance_*
+- Every instance of the decision problem is encoded by some string in #Sigstar, and every encoding encodes *_exactly one instance_*.
-// - we're interested in decision problems whose languages of instances are *_decidable_*
+- We're interested in decision problems whose languages of instances are *_decidable_*.
-// - the phrase "reducing one decision problem to another" means we are giving a
-//   *_many-one reduction_* from the *_langauge of Yes-instances for the first
-//   decision problem_* to the *_language of Yes-instances of the second decision
+- The phrase "reducing one decision problem to another" means we are giving a *_many-one reduction_* from the *_language of Yes-instances for the first decision problem_* to the *_language of Yes-instances of the second decision problem_*.

-//   problem_*.
-//
-// #let e1 = $e_1$
+#let e1 = $e_1$
-// #let e2 = $e_2$
+#let e2 = $e_2$

-//
-// #let LI1 = $L_(I_1)$
+#let LI1 = $L_(I_1)$
-// #let LI2 = $L_(I_2)$
+#let LI2 = $L_(I_2)$

-//
-// #let mujunk = $mu_"Junk"$
+#let mujunk = $mu_"Junk"$

-//
-// Steps for Reductions with decision problems for the "usual situation" above:
+Steps for Reductions with decision problems for the "usual situation" above:
-// + describe a mapping $phi$ from instances of the first problem to instances of
++ Describe a mapping $phi$ from instances of the first problem to instances of the second problem.
-//   the second problem
-// + show that the mapping $phi$ maps each Yes-instance of the first problem to a
-//   Yes-instance of the second problem, and that $phi$ maps each No-instance of
-//   the first problem to a No-instance of the second problem
++ Show that the mapping $phi$ maps each Yes-instance of the first problem to a Yes-instance of the second problem, and that $phi$ maps each No-instance of the first problem to a No-instance of the second problem.
-// + consider encoding schemes: one, #e1, maps instances of the first problem to
-//   strings over an alphabet #Sig1, and another, #e2, maps instances of hte
-//   second problem to strings over an alphabet #Sig2.
++ Consider encoding schemes: one, #e1, maps instances of the first problem to strings over an alphabet #Sig1, and another, #e2, maps instances of the second problem to strings over an alphabet #Sig2.
 Will generally be given.
-// + Let $LI1 subset.eq #Sigstar1$ be the language of encodings of instances of
++ Let $LI1 subset.eq #Sigstar1$ be the language of encodings of instances of
-//   the firsxt problem, and let $LI2 subset.eq #Sigstar2$ be the language of
-//   encodings of instances of the second problem.
+  the first problem, and let $LI2 subset.eq #Sigstar2$ be the language of encodings of instances of the second problem.
-// + Confirm the *_Usual Situation:_* Prove (often, by stating a previously
-//   established result) that #LI1 is decidable, and confirm that $LI2 !=
-//   Sigstar2$ so that there exists a string $mujunk in Sigstar2$ such that
++ Confirm the *_Usual Situation:_* Prove (often, by stating a previously established result) that #LI1 is decidable, and confirm that $LI2 != Sigstar2$ so that there exists a string $mujunk in Sigstar2$ such that
-//   $mujunk in.not LI2$. *_Say, clearly, what string #mujunk you are going to
+  $mujunk in.not LI2$. *_Say, clearly, what string #mujunk you are going to use._*
-//   use._*
-// + Let #functype be defined as follows for every string $mu in Sigstar1$:
++ Let #functype be defined as follows for every string $mu in Sigstar1$:
-//   - if $mu in LI1$ so that $mu$ is the encoding of some instance, $alpha$, of the first problem, then $f(mu)$ is the encoding of the corresponence instance $f(alpha)$ of the second problem where $phi$ is the mapping from instances of the first problem to instances of the second problem, chosen at the beginning of this process.
+  - If $mu in LI1$ so that $mu$ is the encoding of some instance, $alpha$, of the first problem, then $f(mu)$ is the encoding of the corresponence instance $f(alpha)$ of the second problem where $phi$ is the mapping from instances of the first problem to instances of the second problem, chosen at the beginning of this process.
-//   - if $mu in.not LI1$ then $f(mu) = mujunk$
+  - If $mu in.not LI1$ then $f(mu) = mujunk$
-//   NOTE: completing the steps above ensures that $omega in L1$ *_if and only if_* $f(omega) in L2$ for everystring #arbstring1.
+  NOTE: completing the steps above ensures that $omega in L1$ *_if and only if_* $f(omega) in L2$ for every string #arbstring1.
-// + give an algorithm to compute the function $f$ and prove that it is correct
++ Give an algorithm to compute the function $f$ and prove that it is correct
-//   - often advisable to start at the high lievel, using the mapping $phi$ and the encoding schemes for problems, to give an algorithm to compute $f$ that can be described using pseudocode.
+  - Often advisable to start at the high level, using the mapping $phi$ and the encoding schemes for problems, to give an algorithm to compute $f$ that can be described using pseudocode.
-//   - details can be added, as needed, to confirm that there is a multi-tape Turing machine that computes the function $f$ as well
+  - Details can be added, as needed, to confirm that there is a multi-tape Turing machine that computes the function $f$ as well

-// == Church Turing Thesis
+== Church Turing Thesis

-//
-// Many abstract models of computation have been proposed, and shown to be
-// equivalent to Turing machines with *_simulations_* - its widely believed that
-// Turing machines are the "most powerful possible" computers.
+Many abstract models of computation have been proposed, and shown to be equivalent to Turing machines with *_simulations_* - its widely believed that Turing machines are the "most powerful possible" computers.

 == Induction on the length of a string